This morning I woke up, and it was chilly, and the mere thought of going out for a run was giving me shivers.

 I am not linking anything to prove my point. this is along the lines of “goes without saying”.

 What I’m saying here is-

 Take care of thy selves, because no one else will+

 Sometimes you need to promise yourself a treat to get yourself back on track with the taking care procedure.

-Now the treat need not be a sugary oily pastry- (a bit counter-productive I would say)-
+Now the treatment need not be a sugary oily pastry- (a bit counter-productive I would say)-

-It can most definitely be in the lines of a hot shower, a healthy nutritious home made meal, a good book, great music ( Beethoven’s “emperor” for example?
+It can most definitely be along the lines of a hot shower, a healthy nutritious homemade meal, a good book, great music ( Beethoven’s “emperor” for example?
 YouTube it and thank me later- AKA piano concerto #5), doing your nails, putting on a great body lotion, whatever. (make your own list of favorites).

 Instead of complicating it-